MichaelSwartz/chalkboard/README.md

 Chalkboard is still in development and will continue to change drastically.
 If you use this to record an actual competition, please save the results locally, as the database may need to be reset as the app changes.

 Sign up for an account to create your own competition.
-Other users will be able to see the competition, but not change it or record scores.
+Other users will be able to see the competition, but will not be able to change it or record scores.

-Follow the Athletes link in the top bar to add new athletes to the database.
+Follow the Athletes link in the top-bar to add new athletes to the database.

 Create a competition: